ghaerr/86sim/README.md

 Enhancements from TK Chia's [fork](https://github.com/tkchia/reenigne/blob/master/8088/86sim/86sim.cpp) of that project.

-ELKS support is a work in progress.
+ELKS and disassembly support is a work in progress.